-This course of study in the fall and spring semesters, and Mayterm, focuses on the relationship between Middle-Eastern Islam, the Orthodox culture of Eastern Europe, and the west.
-Students typically take 13 hours on campus (leaving room in their spring schedule for one other non-honors course), and three hours during Mayterm in Eastern Europe.
+This course of study in the fall and spring semesters and Mayterm, focuses on the relationship between Middle-Eastern Islam, the Orthodox culture of Eastern Europe, and the West.
+Students typically take 13 hours on campus (leaving room in their spring schedule for one non-honors course), and three hours during Mayterm in Eastern Europe.
 Occasionally, four hours are delivered the fall after the Mayterm, and students are able to take two non-honors courses in the spring.
 The course is co-taught by a church historian (Prof. Pearse), a political scientist, and a member of the English faculty.
-Meets IS requirements in Faith Foundation: Theology, Culture: History, Culture: Literature, Community: Political Science, as well as the Writing Competency.
+Meets IS requirements in Faith Foundation: Theology, Community: Political Science, three of the four Culture requirements, in Fine Arts, History, and Literature, and the Writing Competency.